learn-co-curriculum/dsc-time-series-section-recap/README.md

 ## Introduction

-This short lesson summarizes the topics we covered in section 31 and why they'll be important to you as a data scientist.
+In this section, you learned about working with time series data and why it is important to you as a data scientist.

 ## Objectives
 You will be able to: